PAYG Instalments

 How do I best manage PAYG Instalments?

-Ideally, you’ll have put tax aside when the income was earned.
+Ideally, you'll have put tax aside when the income was earned to cover your estimated tax liability.
 If the money is already sitting in a sub-account or included in your working capital calculations, then it will always be there when the instalments are issued.

 So are PAYG instalments all that bad?